 "I've always been terrified of the internet," Goldin told W over email.
 Nonetheless, she continued, "this political climate has made it necessary to follow what's going on through social media."

-Goldin is in fact working on a new political project which she'll be posting soon, which is why she's now "charting the territory."
-As it turns out, there's another benefit to using the app, too: "Meanwhile, I'm loving it," she added.
+Goldin is in fact working on a new political project that she'll be posting soon, which is why she's now "charting the territory."
+As it turns out, there's another benefit to using the app: "Meanwhile, I'm loving it," she added.
 That much is clear from the fact that she's already triple posting: Just two days after her first post, she uploaded a photo of the German actor Clemens Schick, whom Goldin laughingly told the Guardian last year that hooked up with in the '90s before realizing he was gay, and has been close friends with ever since.
 From there followed a 1996 photo of Kathleen White—Goldin's friend whom she documented extensively throughout the AIDS crisis of the '90s, as seen in her current show at Pioneer Works—and Renoir's 1868 painting of a nude man posing with a cat.

 Warhol is of course long gone, but Goldin is in fact the latest contemporary artist now being credited for their pre-Instagram tendencies—often much to their chagrin—to join the app.
 Cindy Sherman, for example, made her Instagram public this summer—though it wasn't long before she told W that she "actually hate[s] the idea of selfies" and cringes when she hears people say she's the queen of them.
 (She's almost always the main star of her portraiture, but to Sherman, they don't depict herself, but rather the characters she's adopting.)